andrew/ultimate-awesome/README.md

 - [awesome-ai-native-applications](https://github.com/brandonhimpfen/awesome-ai-native-applications) - A curated list of AI-native applications.
 Products and systems built with AI at their core.
 - [awesome-haskell](https://github.com/brandonhimpfen/awesome-haskell) - A curated list of awesome Haskell resources and tips.
 - [awesome-mobile-security](https://github.com/brandonhimpfen/awesome-mobile-security) - A curated list of tools, frameworks, practices, and resources for mobile security.
-- [awesome-oceanography](https://github.com/brandonhimpfen/awesome-oceanography) - A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.
 - [awesome-on-chain-analytics](https://github.com/brandonhimpfen/awesome-on-chain-analytics) - A curated list of tools, platforms, datasets, and resources for on-chain analytics.
 - [awesome-stablecoins](https://github.com/brandonhimpfen/awesome-stablecoins) - A curated list of stablecoins, infrastructure, tools, and resources for understanding and building with price-stable digital assets across fiat-backed, crypto-backed, and algorithmic models.
 - [awesome-uav-simulation](https://github.com/brandonhimpfen/awesome-uav-simulation) - A curated list of simulators, frameworks, tools, and resources for UAV simulation.